AI-Generated GIT Commit Messages - Why and How: Cloud Options

 GIT AI Commit by The-Cafe

-is a third-party AI commit message-generating tool built with Python by the-cafe.
+git-ai-commit is a third-party AI commit message-generating tool built with Python by the-cafe.
 Compared to Copilot which provides default LLM access to Claude 3.5 Sonnet and OpenAI’s GPT-4o models, it supports a variety of models provisioned by OpenAI, Anthropic, and locally hosted Ollama.
 (Full list here)

 Setting up git-ai-commit

-in your project, first, be sure you have Python installed on your development workstation.
+To set up and use git-ai-commit in your project, first, be sure you have Python installed on your development workstation.

 Once that's done, follow the instructions below.